EDMdesigner/superdata/README.md

  - skip
  - limit

 It will load the elements into the items array.
-You hook to the store's load functionality in the following way.
+If you change them at the same time, it won't trigger the loading many times.
+You can hook to the store's load functionality in the following way.

 ```javascript
 var store = superData.store.store({